extrabacon/dynamodb-model/README.md

 #### Mapping objects manually

-Schemas are independant from the AWS SDK and can be used with any other DynamoDB client.
+Schemas are independent from the AWS SDK and can be used with any other DynamoDB client.
 To map an object to a DynamoDB structure manually, use `schema.mapToDb`.
 Likewise, to map a DynamoDB structure to an object, use `schema.mapFromDb`.

 Example: